codio-content/Linux-Introduction/.guides/content/CLI-parts--The-prompt-e858.md

 Take a look at the left panel, a black box with a single line on it.
 That's the terminal window.

-The terminal accepts commands that the user inputs on _prompt_, after hitting enter it runs those commands and returns an output.
+The terminal accepts commands that the user inputs on the _prompt_, after hitting enter it runs those commands and returns an output.

-Go on, try to write some word and hit enter.
+Go on, try to write some word on the terminal and hit enter.

 You've probably gotten something like: